How to Become an EV Charger Installer

 You need Level 2 and Level 3 electrical qualifications (C&G 2365 or equivalent), a current 18th Edition (C&G 2382-22), and ideally the 2391-52 Inspection and Testing.
 If your 18th Edition has expired, renew it before proceeding.

 This is the core qualification.
-The course typically takes 3 to 5 days and covers design, installation, and commissioning.
+The course typically takes 2 days and covers design, installation, and commissioning.
 Choose a training provider that includes practical hands-on elements alongside the theory and exam.

 If you want to carry out grant-funded installations for landlords, tenants, and workplaces, register with an OZEV-approved scheme.
 This opens up a significant stream of work.